kaosspad/Metarminator/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-AtomicParsley is GPL software; you can freely distribute, redistribute, modify & use under the terms of the GNU General Public License; either version 2 or its successor.

 Icon designed by [Turbomilk](http://www.turbomilk.com). (info@turbomilk.com)